Broadcast of Jeopardy!: Early years

 On October 26, 1984, several weeks into Jeopardy!’s first season, Procter & Gamble Productions announced that it would cease production of The Edge of Night after 28 years and that ABC would no longer offer regular programming in the timeslot, with Edge's last episode airing December 28.
 King World went to WABC, who now had an open spot on its schedule it needed to fill, and the two struck an agreement to move Jeopardy! to the station beginning December 31, 1984.
 WABC has aired Jeopardy! in the New York market ever since, initially in the 4:00 p.m. time slot.
 The switch helped more viewers find Jeopardy!, since they no longer had to stay up past midnight to see it.

-In Los Angeles, KCBS-TV picked up Jeopardy! to air at 4:00 p.m. as a lead-in to its local news at 4:30 p.m.
+In Los Angeles, KCBS-TV aired a 90 minute game show lineup (branded as "the L.A.
+Games") which included a syndicated revival of Let's Make a Deal (with returning host Monty Hall), a new comedy game show Anything for Money (hosted by Fred Travalena) and Jeopardy! as a lead-in to its 4:30 p.m. edition of Channel 2 News.
 Five weeks later, however, due to low ratings, KCBS replaced Jeopardy! with reruns of Quincy, M.E..
-Effective January 7, 1985, Jeopardy! was picked up by then-independent station KCOP-TV, where it was paired with Wheel of Fortune.
-Jeopardy! later returned to KCBS on September 4, 1989, along with Wheel.
-Then three years later, both game shows were picked up by KABC-TV, where they remain since then.
+Jeopardy! did not air in Los Angeles until January 7, 1985, when it was picked up by then-independent station KCOP-TV, where it was paired with Wheel of Fortune.